sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

   $100,
   and after that, each additional person costs $20 extra.

-All of these options can be achieved with the Flex pricing functionality.
-In this article, we'll look a bit closer at how pricing works in Flex and how pricing schemes can be designed.
+All of these options can be achieved with the Sharetribe pricing functionality.
+In this article, we'll look a bit closer at how pricing works in Sharetribe and how pricing schemes can be designed.

 ## Pricing terminology